slinkity/slinkity/CONTRIBUTING.md

 ### Architecture

-You can learn more about how Slinkity _really_ works under-the-hood on our ARCHITECTURE doc!
+You can learn more about how Slinkity _really_ works under-the-hood in our ARCHITECTURE doc!

 [**Go explore** 🚀](/ARCHITECTURE.md)